 The Canadian Museum of History

 The Canadian Museum of History is located on the Gatineau side of the Ottawa River.
-This winter, check out Medieval Europe until January 20th, and Notman, Visionary Photography until April 14th.
-Permanent collections will walk you through Canada’s history, beginning with the First People.
+Check out visiting exhibits, or explore the permanent collections that will walk you through Canada’s history, beginning with the First People.

 The Canadian Museum of Nature